endoflife-date/endoflife.date/products/angular.md

 > [Angular](https://angular.dev/) is a TypeScript-based free and open-source web application
 > framework led from Google that was designed as a ground-up rewrite of AngularJS.

 All major releases are typically supported for 18 months.
-This includes 6 months of active support (updates and patches), and 12 months of LTS support (critical fixes and security patches).
+This includes 6 months of active support, with regular updates and patches, followed by 12 months of long-term support (LTS), with only critical and security fixes.
 Only newly identified security vulnerabilities and regression fixes are considered for LTS versions.

 Angular follows [semantic versioning](https://semver.org).
 Major releases happen roughly every 6 months, with 1-3 minor releases for every major release.
 There is an